-Charcoal toothbrushes are one of the latest trends in dentistry.
-They have soft bristles infused with activated charcoal.
+Charcoal toothbrushes have soft bristles infused with activated charcoal.

-Activated charcoal works like a sponge and is commonly used to treat poisonings, hangovers, and even high cholesterol.1 However, its use in dentistry is not new.
+Activated charcoal has been used for dental purposes for centuries.
+It’s a porous version of charcoal that works like a sponge and is commonly used to treat poisonings, hangovers, and even high cholesterol.3

-“Charcoal used in dentistry has been in existence since ancient Greece,” says resident expert and licensed dentist Dr. Nandita Lilly.
-“Charcoal is eco-friendly, herbal, and natural.”
+“Charcoal used in dentistry has existed since ancient Greece,” says resident expert and licensed dentist Dr. Nandita Lilly.
+“Charcoal is an eco-friendly, herbal, and natural remedy.”

-This may explain why so many people are opting for charcoal in their oral hygiene routines.
+This may explain why many people use charcoal in their oral hygiene routines.

 Dr. Lilly’s viewpoint is typical of the dental industry.
-They don’t outright oppose the use of charcoal toothbrushes but would prefer to see more scientific evidence to support their use.
+They don’t outright oppose using charcoal toothbrushes but would prefer to see more scientific evidence to support their use.

-There is currently not enough evidence to support the use of charcoal toothbrushes over other kinds of brushes.
-According to the Journal of the American Dental Association (JADA), there is no evidence to show that dental products with charcoal are safe or effective.4
+There is currently not enough evidence to support using charcoal toothbrushes over other kinds of brushes.
+According to the Journal of the American Dental Association (JADA), there is no evidence showing that charcoal dental products are safe or effective.4

-People should instead, consider products that have the ADA Seal of Acceptance.5
+You should instead consider products that have the ADA Seal of Acceptance.5

-Here are some of the known benefits of charcoal toothbrushes:
+Here are some of the possible benefits of charcoal toothbrushes:

 Most charcoal toothbrushes are made of all-natural materials.
 They typically have a wooden handle, often bamboo.

-People who prefer to use all-natural products may choose charcoal toothbrushes over traditional ones for this reason.
+People who prefer all-natural products may choose charcoal toothbrushes over traditional ones.

 A study of 50 participants used a charcoal toothbrush and a standard toothbrush for a week each.
-They found that the charcoal toothbrushes retained around half the bacteria that regular toothbrushes retained.7
+They found that the charcoal toothbrushes retained around half the bacteria that regular toothbrushes retained.2

 These low levels of bacteria mean that charcoal toothbrushes could help freshen breath and aid in plaque removal better than standard toothbrushes.